 In line with the BEPS 1 Implementation Act, a separate regulation to prevent double deduction of business expenses for partnerships has been introduced into Germany domestic law, effective from 1 January 2017.
-The recommendations of BEPS action point 2 have been largely incorporated into the EU Anti-Tax Avoidance Directive 2 (ATAD 2).
-In December 2019, the German Federal Ministry of Finance unexpectedly submitted a draft legislation on the deduction of operating expenses with regard to hybrid structures in line with the provisions of ATAD 2.
-However, the current draft legislation has not been passed by the German government, let alone passed through parliament.
+The recommendations of BEPS Action 2 have been largely incorporated into the EU Anti-Tax Avoidance Directive 2 (ATAD 2).
+On 17 November 2020, the German Federal Ministry of Finance submitted a new draft legislation on the deduction of operating expenses with regard to hybrid structures in line with the provisions of ATAD 2.
+The current draft legislation has not been passed by the German government, but this is expected in the course of 2021.